 Invictus MD Strategies Corp. is a publicly traded company listed on the TSX Venture Exchange ("TSXV") under the symbol "GENE", as well as "8IS1" on the Frankfurt Stock Exchange and "IVITF" on the OTCQX.
-The Company is primarily engaged in the investment, acquisition, and development of synergistic businesses in an effort to increase and sustain growth, value and profits in the cannabis industry.
+The Company is primarily engaged in the investment, acquisition, and development of synergistic businesses in an effort to increase and sustain growth, value and profits in the legal cannabis industry.

-The unaudited condensed interim consolidated financial statements as at and for the three and six months ended July 31, 2018 and 2017, include Invictus MD Strategies Corp. and its subsidiaries (together referred to as "Invictus" or the "Company") and the Company's interest in affiliated companies.
-The Company's most active subsidiaries include Acreage Pharms Ltd. ("Acreage Pharms"), Future Harvest Development Ltd. ("Future Harvest") and Poda Technologies Ltd. ("Poda").
+The unaudited condensed interim consolidated financial statements as at and for the three and nine months ended October 31, 2018 and 2017, include Invictus MD Strategies Corp. and its subsidiaries (together referred to as "Invictus" or the "Company") and the Company's interest in affiliated companies.
+The Company's most active subsidiaries include Acreage Pharms Ltd. ("Acreage Pharms"), Future Harvest Development Ltd. ("Future Harvest"), 2015059 Alberta Ltd. ("Leaf Wise Rx") and Poda Technologies Ltd. ("Poda").
 The Company's most active investments include an ownership interest in AB Laboratories Inc. ("AB Labs") and AB Ventures Inc. ("AB Ventures").

-Acreage Pharms is a licensed producer and seller of medical cannabis in Canada pursuant to the Access to Cannabis for Medical Purposes Regulations ("ACMPR").
+Acreage Pharms is a licensed producer and seller of cannabis in Canada under the Cannabis Act and Cannabis Regulations.
 Future Harvest produces and sells plant fertilizers, nutrients and other supplies for hydroponics.
+Leaf Wise Rx operates a medical clinic business in Alberta.
 Poda is engaged in the development of a new and improved technology to vaporize cannabis.
-AB Labs is a licensed producer and seller of medical cannabis in Canada pursuant to the ACMPR, and AB Ventures is in the application phase for a license to produce medical cannabis under ACMPR.
+AB Labs is a licensed producer and seller of cannabis in Canada under the Cannabis Act and Cannabis Regulations, and AB Ventures is in the application phase for a license to produce cannabis under the Cannabis Act and Cannabis Regulations.